kriskbx/gitlab-time-tracker/readme.md

 #### GitLab will probably ship some of these features sooner or later

 Yeah, I'm aware of that.
 For now (March 2017) GitLabs time tracking is a mess and this tool makes it way better.

+#### This was a php project once?

+Yeah, I decided to rewrite everything in node coz I wanted to improve my node and es6 skills.

 #### why php? why not ruby/node/go/python/erlang?